 Note that a change in the encryption key implies a duplication of the devices.
 If you are redirecting to an existing Engine, remember to erase the database to avoid duplications.

 User anonymization

-User Field Action

-Properties SID Randomized
+User Field Action Exception Properties SID Randomized noUserSId

-Name Encrypted
+Name Encrypted noUserName

-Active Directory Distinguished name Not retrieved
+Active Directory Distinguished name Not retrieved -

-Full name Not retrieved
+Full name Not retrieved -

-Department Not retrieved
+Department Not retrieved -

-Job title Not retrieved
+Job title Not retrieved -

 Printer anonymization